isc-projects/kea/doc/guide/dhcp4-srv.rst

    value of the ``lfc-interval`` is ``3600``.
 A value of 0 disables the LFC.

-An example configuration of the Memfile backend is presented below:
+An example configuration of the memfile backend is presented below:

 ::